peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 > create an optimised Docker file to run a Python Flask application.
 Make sure it uses the latest version of Python
 ```

-You should notice that it generates a similar output to before, but this time it now prompts you whether you want to trust the fs_write tool (which is used to write files).
-We can select "Y" to accept, "N" to reject, or "T" to always trust this tool so that we are not asked subsequently.
+You should notice that it generates a similar output to before, but this time it now prompts you whether you want to trust the **fs_write** tool (which is used to write files).
+We can select **"y"** to accept this one time, **"n"** to reject, or **"t"** to always trust this tool so that we are not asked subsequently.

-Enter T and hit return.
+Enter **"t"** and hit return.
 You should see it complete the creation of the file, and create additional files too.
 Exit Amazon Q CLI and review the files.

-If we exit Amazon Q CLI and go back, the trust settings are all reset.
+If we exit Amazon Q CLI and go back, the trust settings reset back the the default trust settings.
 We will look more about Tools and Trust in a later lab.

 ---

 **Multi-line prompts**

-So far we have just tried a single line prompt in Amazon Q CLI chat, but you can enter multiple lines a number of ways.
-The easiest is to press CTRL and J and you will be moved to a new line.
+So far we have just tried a single line prompt in Amazon Q CLI chat, but you can enter multi line prompts in a number of ways.
+The first way is to press CTRL and J and you will be moved to a new line.
 Alternatively, you and add a backslash "\" to the end of your line, and when you hit enter, you will start a new line.
+This is what most people who spend time at the terminal will be familiar with.

 **Task 06**